wgsl-tooling-wg/wesl-spec/README.md

 a need for WGSL enhancements like module composition, conditional compilation, and runtime variable substitution.
-Further features like virtual functions and generics have also proven valuable.
+Fancier features like virtual functions and generics have also proven valuable.
-By evolving to shared community set of WGSL enhancement definitions, we can build common tools.
+By evolving a shared community set of WGSL enhancement definitions, we can build common tools.
 Better tooling benefits everyone, including smaller projects that can't afford to build